robdyke/r2d2/content/posts/culture-globalisation-power/essay.md

 tags:
     - Third Year
     - Culture, Globalisation and Power
-title: Critically discuss Appadurai’s theory of globalisation with reference to his idea of scapes.
+title: Appadurai’s global scapes.
 toc: true
----

-I wrote this essay in my third-year of my BA Politics, back in 2008.
-The module was _Culture, Globalisation and Power_, taught by Adrian Sledmere
+description: I wrote this essay in my third-year of my BA Politics, back in 2008.
+The module was 'Culture, Globalisation and Power', taught by Adrian Sledmere
 ---

 Appadurai’s theory of globalisation stands out from the myriad of